What Is PEA Rhythm? Causes, ECG Signs & Life-Saving ACLS Treatment

 3. Varied Rhythms

-The rhythm seen on the ECG can vary significantly, ranging from a normal sinus rhythm to more irregular patterns like bradycardia or even asystole.
+The rhythm seen on the ECG can vary significantly, ranging from a normal sinus rhythm to more irregular patterns like bradycardia, accelerated idioventricular rhythm or even asystole.
 What distinguishes PEA is that, regardless of the rhythm, the heart cannot generate the mechanical force required for blood circulation.

 4. No Corresponding Mechanical Contraction

-Unlike other arrhythmias, where the heart may be beating irregularly or ineffectively(such as ventricular fibrillation), PEA involves a failure of mechanical contraction altogether despite the presence of electrical activity.
+Unlike other arrhythmias, where the heart may be beating irregularly or ineffectively(such as ventricular fibrillation), PEA involves a failure of mechanical contraction altogether despite the presence of electrical activity, leading to circulatory failure.
 This shows PEA requires immediate attention.

 PEA can be caused by a variety of reversible factors known as the Hs and Ts: